carlosgprado/NaFl/README.md

     - Decrypt / Encrypt...
     - etc.

+- Regularly evaluate the quality of mutations in the queue
+    - Remove ones not yielding anything interesting in a long time?
+    - Trim mutations?

 - Static analysis of the victim binary itself
     - Cannibalize strings
     - Check proximity to str(n)cmp and alike…
         - Maybe implement in [JARVIS](https://github.com/carlosgprado/JARVIS)?

-- Analysis of the samples
+- Pre-analysis of the samples
     - Find high entropy regions (uninteresting)
     - Find ASCII regions
     - Compare samples to find fixed tokens (PNG, etc.)

-- Regularly evaluate the quality of mutations in the queue
-    - Remove ones not yielding anything interesting in a long time?
-    - Trim mutations?

 ### Thanks ###